Dr Andy Nowacki

 - Transition zone observation and modelling

-- Volcanic, geothermal and petroleum reservoir imaging, especially using seismic anisotropy
+- Volcanic and geothermal reservoir imaging, especially using seismic anisotropy and seismicity

 Current PhD students